 - What has been a significant challenge in your life?

-- How did you overcome this to attend college?
+- How did you overcome this tough situation?

 - How did it influence your life choices?